Preparing for winter

 Even if it isn’t a severe winter, cold weather makes us more susceptible to certain illnesses.
 Follow these tips to stay healthy and keep warm indoors and out.

 - Use a hot-water bottle, wheat bag or an electric blanket to warm the bed.
-Never use a hot-water bottle and an electric blanket together as this can be dangerous.

 - Check whether your electric blanket can be kept on all night.
 Some blankets should only be used to warm the bed before you get in.
 If you have continence difficulties, talk to your doctor before using one.